pevinkumar10/rootEsc/README.md

-# Privilege Escalation Analysis Tool
+# RootESC the privilege Escalation Analysis Tool

 ## Overview
 The tool rootESC is a privilege escalation analysis tool created by **Pevinkumar A** to find privilege escalation vector .